 I saw the Green Party back then as the only one that at least cared about some of the things that were closest to my heart.
 As most people usually do, I saw the party as principally concerned with the environment and the biosphere.
-You know – tree hugging and all that sort of thing.

 But I came to realise that it was a party that was also trying to tackle many of the social justice issues that are only being paid lip service by the traditional parties.
 In short, it made more sense than all the others.

 I eventually joined the Party in 2012 after meeting our then Mayor, Elise Benjamin, who also happened to be a Green, during a period when I felt the need to nail my colours to some kind of political mast.

 My love of the outdoors, my concerns over human and animal rights and a long held belief that the human race only has a few more generations left to run if we carry on treating the planet and each other as we are, seemed to suggest that those colours were most likely to be green.